AndreiD/arweave-ipfs-bridge/README.md

 Tested on ubuntu 19.04

-- Start and configure ipfs to your liking
+- Choose an IPFS gateway to your liking (or create one yourself)
 - If you use Ubuntu, get the binary file **iab**, if not you'll have to build/run it
 - Copy the configuration.json file in the same directory (modify it to your liking)
-- run ./iab **defaults on 0.0.0.0:5555**
+- run ./iab
+- API is live on **http://localhost:5555**

 * If you want to use it on other platforms, either use the Dockerfile or build it yourself